Skip to Content

 Salmon baking in the oven.

-Furikake salmon on a bed of rice.
+Furikake salmon on rice.

 Expert Tips